 Kruk-Ma-Kali still proved unusable.
 He served the hobgoblin cause, not the wishes of the Second Alliance.
 With no room for negotiation, Hektor stored Kharad-khor in his portable hole for a time.
 The sword was retrieved by Amalius in a trip to Erebos.
 He used the soul of Kruk-Ma-Kali as a bargaining chip for Hades’s assistance in the war against Xoria.
 Hades claimed the soul of Kruk-Ma-Kali and at last the Hobgoblin Emperor was truly dead.

 While Kruk-Ma-Kali was gone, the story of Kharad-khor does not end there.
 The Sword of War will be wielded by several others in history.
-In the future the god of death will ensure that the Bloodthirster finds its way into the hands of Alexander the Great, Charlemagne, Attila the Hun, Duke Otho of Bavaria, and Vlad Dracula.
+In the future the god of death will ensure that the Bloodthirster finds its way into the hands of Alexander the Great, Attila the Hun, Charlemagne, Duke Otto of Bavaria, and Vlad Dracula.
 Kharad-khor will assist them in their wars as he assisted Kruk-Ma-Kali, sending more and more soldiers down to the Underworld.